qrvey/partner-portal/v2-website/versioned_docs/version-7.8/get-started/deploying-aws/initial-installation.md

     <ul style={{listStyle: 'lower-roman'}}>
     <li>Stack name - name this CloudFormation stack. </li>
     <li>AllowDelete - Flag to lock deletion of the Qrvey Platform in your AWS Account.
 Set it to true only if you plan to delete the instance.
 This protects against any accidental deletes.</li>
     <li>SubnetID - pick subnets in your VPC.
 We recommend using at least 2 public subnets in different AZs for load balancing.
-All Subnets should belong to the same VPC.</li>
+All Subnets should belong to the same VPC.
+These subnets will be attached to a load balancer, so select <b>Public subnets</b> only.
+You may run into errors if you pick any private subnets.
+For a deployment with all private subnets, you can use the advanced template, however, there are additional configuration steps after the deployment is done.</li>
     <li>VPC ID - pick the VpcID that matches the subnets. </li>
     <li>WebAppInboundIPrange - IP address that will be added to the security group used by the deployment app.
 To make it available from any browser, you can use “0.0.0.0/0” or you can insert an IP address or range.</li>
     <li>(Advanced) LoadBalancerScheme - If you are using the Advanced deployment template, you can use this to set the scheme for load balancer.
 Default is internet-facing and works well for most scenarios with public subnets.</li>